-In September of 1863, the XI and XII Corps were transferred from the Army of the Potomac to Tennessee in order to reinforce General Rosecrans.
-The XII Corps then fought at Wauhatchie and Lookout Mountain.
+In September of 1863, the 11th and 12th Corps were transferred from the Army of the Potomac to Tennessee in order to reinforce General Rosecrans.
+The 12th Corps then fought at Wauhatchie and Lookout Mountain.

 In September, 1865, General Slocum resigned from the army and resumed the practice of law in Brooklyn, New York.
 In 1866 he declined the appointment of colonel of infantry in the regular army.
 In 1868 was elected to Congress, and was re-elected in 1870.
 In 1876, he was appointed Commissioner of Public Works in the City of Brooklyn, but resigned before his term expired.
 He returned to politics in 1882 when he was elected Congressman-at-Large.
 He was President of the Board of Trustees of the New York State Soldiers' and Sailors' Home in Bath, N.Y., and was a member of the Board of the Gettysburg Monuments Commission.
 He was also one of the commissioners of the Brooklyn bridge, and was in favor of making it free to the public.

 References & notes